 Strong consistency: One key characteristic that sets Cloud Storage apart from many other object stores is its support for strong consistency in scenarios such as read-after-write operations, listing buckets and objects, and granting access to resources.
 Without this consistency, you must implement complex, time-consuming workarounds to determine when data is available for processing.

 Cost efficiency: Cloud Storage provides a number of storage classes at multiple prices to suit different access patterns and availability needs, and to offer the flexibility to balance cost and frequency of data access.
 Without sacrificing performance, you can access data from these various storage classes by using a consistent API.
-For instance, you can archive infrequently used data to Cloud Storage Nearline or Cloud Storage Coldline using a lifecycle policy, and then access it later, maybe to gather training data for machine learning, with subsecond latency.
+For instance, you can store infrequently used data to Cloud Storage Nearline, Cloud Storage Coldline, or Cloud Storage Archive using a lifecycle policy, and then access it later, maybe to gather training data for machine learning, with subsecond latency.

 Flexible processing: Cloud Storage provides native integration with a number of powerful Google Cloud services, such as BigQuery, Dataproc (Hadoop ecosystem), Dataflow for serverless analytics, Video Intelligence API and Cloud Vision, and AI Platform, giving you the flexibility to choose the right tool to analyze your data.